 That mission continued as Cleveland Clinic grew steadily in its early decades and the world took notice of its heart center.
 In the 1950s, coronary angiography was discovered at Cleveland Clinic, and in 1967, doctors at Cleveland Clinic performed the first coronary artery bypass surgery.

-Beginning in the 1980s and continuing today, Cleveland Clinic grew by leaps and bounds – building a network of hospitals, expanding its main campus, and extending its international presence with Cleveland Clinic Canada and Cleveland Clinic Abu Dhabi.
+Beginning in the 1980s and continuing today, Cleveland Clinic grew by leaps and bounds – building a network of hospitals, expanding its main campus, and extending its international presence with Cleveland Clinic Canada, Cleveland Clinic Abu Dhabi and Cleveland Clinic London.

 Through it all, Cleveland Clinic has stayed true to its ideals, creating an environment where outstanding doctors and caregivers can perform at their best, advance the profession, and provide world-class care for all patients.